maihanhoang/napari-zplane-depth-colorizer/README.md

 There are two depth augmentation parameters for each RGB color channel: Z-Projection Type and Depth Range.
 Depth Range indicates which and how many z-planes are projected for a channel.
 The Z-Projection Type specifies which type of projection is applied.
 The **How it works** section below might help you understand the parameters better.

 ### Z-Projection Types
-The Z-projection types are the same ones that can be found in [Fiji](https://imagej.net/software/fiji/), except for "Raw".
-"Raw" is the original stack without any projection.
+The Z-projection types are the same ones found in [Fiji](https://imagej.net/software/fiji/), except for "Raw.
+"Raw is the original stack without any projection.

 ### Depth Range
 - Depth Range is a range and consists of two numbers [range_start, range_end].
 The range is inclusive and requires range_start <= range_end.